FIshikawa/fsrtools/README.md

 "fsrtools" is management tools made by F.Ishikawa

+## Features
-## Console tools
+- Console tools
 The package has some console tools.
     -  "fsrview" is a visualizer of experimetal results.

     -  "fsrsimulate" is a simulator which is like wrapper.

+## Requirements
+User python3.x (x=>6) and some packages.
+See requirements.txt and github actions.

 ## Installation
 It is recommended to use virtualenv and install this package into the environment.